24-S1-2-C-Moral-Decisions/LandingSite/DecisionLogs/README.md

 # Decision Logs

 ## Overview
 The Decision Log System is a tool designed to track and manage decisions made within a project or organization.
 By logging decisions, including the context, rationale, options considered, and outcomes, teams can improve transparency, responsibility, and learning.

+This [Decision Logs](DecisionLogs/) of our project documentation serves as a comprehensive record of all the key decisions made throughout the project lifecycle.

-You can find a table view of our decision at [DecisionLogs](https://github.com/orgs/24-S1-2-C-Moral-Decisions/projects/3/views/1)
+You can also have a [Table view](https://github.com/orgs/24-S1-2-C-Moral-Decisions/projects/3) of the decisions we have made

 ## Template
 Please follow the template provided in [Decision Log Template.md](DecisionLogTemplate.md) for all decision logs to maintain consistency.